This position is open to current SDSU employees only.

-Initial review of applications will begin on Wednesday, May 22, 2019.
-To receive full consideration, apply by Tuesday, May 21, 2019.
-The position will remain open until filled.
+Initial review of applications will begin on May 9, 2019.
+To receive full consideration, apply by May 8, 2019.
 The online application should be completed in detail.
 Completion of the online application is required for consideration; a resume alone will not suffice.

 For more information on San Diego State University, please click here.

-This is a full-time (1.0 time-base), benefits eligible, permanent (probationary) position.This position is designated exempt under FLSA and is not eligible for overtime compensation.
+This is a full-time (1.0 time-base), benefits eligible, permanent (probationary) position.This position is designated non-exempt under FLSA and is eligible for overtime compensation.
 Standard SDSU work hours are Monday – Friday, 8:00 a.m. to 4:30 p.m., but may vary based on operational needs.

-For more information regarding the College of Extended Studies, please click here.
+For more information regarding Parking and Transportation Services, please click here.